cormacmchale/GraphTheory/README.md

 # GraphTheory
-A Regular expression type job
+A Regular expression Matching Program -
 Decription of the Program in terms of UI

 	1.Run the program from the command line - "python regExMatching.py"